About the Cougar

-The cougars or mountain lions (Puma concolor) are mammals that belong to the Felidae (cat) family.
-They are the most widely distributed amongst all the wild cats in the western hemisphere.
-They have a very wide range extending from Yukon in Canada to the southern Andes of South America.
-Hence, across different geographic regions, cougars are called by various names like a puma, deer cat, mountain lion, mountain devil, red tiger, king cat, sneak cat, catamount, Mexican lion, panther, mountain screamer, and silver lion.
+The cougar (Puma concolor) is a mammal in the Felidae (cat) family.
+It is the most widely spread wild cat in the western hemisphere.
+Its range stretches all the way from Yukon in Canada down to the southern Andes of South America.
+Because they live in so many different places, cougars go by a huge list of names, puma, deer cat, mountain lion, mountain devil, red tiger, king cat, sneak cat, catamount, Mexican lion, panther, mountain screamer, and silver lion.

-In the English language alone, there are over 40 names for cougars, which earns it the distinction of having the most names for a single animal.
-The cougar is the fourth heaviest cat in the world, after the tiger, lion, and jaguar.
-In America, it is the second heaviest wildcat, after the jaguar.
+In English alone, there are over 40 names for the cougar, more than for any other animal!
+The cougar is the fourth heaviest cat in the world, behind the tiger, lion, and jaguar.
+In the Americas, it is the second heaviest wildcat, after the jaguar.

 Cougar Distribution